 Gazprom Neft rose 4.5 percent to $23.82 in New York yesterday, the biggest advance since Dec.
 20. The stock was the biggest gainer on the Bloomberg Russia-US Equity Index of Russian shares traded in New York, followed by OAO GMK Norilsk Nickel and OAO Lukoil.

-VTB Capital prefers Gazprom Neft, Lukoil and BP Plc’s Russian subsidiary TNK-BP against OAO Surgutneftegas, OAO Tatneft, OAO Bashneft and Alliance Oil (ALLZF), the bank said in an e- mailed note yesterday.
+VTB Capital prefers Gazprom Neft, Lukoil and BP Plc’s Russian subsidiary TNK-BP against OAO Surgutneftegas, OAO Tatneft, OAO Bashneft and Alliance Oil (ALLZF:US), the bank said in an e- mailed note yesterday.

 The Russian government derived half of its income from oil and gas last year.
 That came mainly from Russia’s export duties on crude and products as well as extraction taxes, which are based on prices for Russia’s Ural’s crude export blend.

 “The Russian oil sector represents a good investment opportunity, despite investors’ appetite being dented by the perception that revenue-based Russian oil taxation is insufferably heavy,” Dmitry Loukashov, an analyst at VTB, wrote in the note.

 Lukoil (LUKOY:US), Russia’s second-biggest oil producer after OAO Rosneft, gained 0.1 percent to $55.43, the highest level since July 6.
 Lukoil climbed 0.1 percent to 1,804.30 rubles, or $55.15, in Moscow yesterday.